IBM/cognitive-moderator-service/README.md

 ## 4. Deploy the function to IBM Cloud
 Once the credentials for both IBM Cloud and Slack are noted, we can now deploy the function to IBM Cloud.

-copy `params.sample.json` to `params.json` using `cp params.sample.json params.json` and replace the values with the credentials you have noted in proper place holders.
+Copy `params.sample.json` to `params.json` using `cp params.sample.json params.json` and replace the values with the credentials you have noted in proper place holders.

 ```
 {